Cyb10101/notes/Readme.md

 It is a small collection of useful things.
 Mainly for the PC.

 Usually everything is written in english.
-If not, it's German.
+If not, it's german.
 Sometimes you have to be a little lazy.

+Much of it is for advanced users, but some is also for beginners.
+You should know how a terminal works!
+Or in other words:

+> Why do programmers have no problems at the airport?
+> Because they know that terminals are not just for airplanes.

 **I don't really have to mention:**